JeffersonLab/SRO-RTDP/rtdp/java/org/jlab/epsci/README.md

 ----------------------------

-To run the server which will accept incoming TCP connections and the data which follows (for HELP use -h option):
+Run the server which will accept incoming TCP connections and the data which follows.
+Use -h to see all options:

-    cd <main dir>
+    cd <top level dir>
     java -cp 'build/lib/rtdp-0.9.jar:rtdp/java/jars/*' org.jlab.epsci.rtdp.Aggregator -h

-To run this in a way which will accept meaningful input:
+To run this in a way which will accept run at default port and accept a given number of connections:

     java -cp 'build/lib/rtdp-0.9.jar:rtdp/java/jars/*' org.jlab.epsci.rtdp.Aggregator -c <# clients>